GeorgiSurchev/MigrationDeeplink/README.md

 ## What happent next?

-- **When intent is passet and we have the target app installed a window is shown whith options to chose :**
+- **When Intent is passed and we have the target application (Hero Adventure) installed a window pops up with options to choose from :**

 ![5](https://user-images.githubusercontent.com/54105945/164187046-cc30655d-e868-4148-ba11-32340c1eedff.png)

-When open* the app we will see all migrated data.
+When we open* the app we should see the data migrated.

-- **If we don't have app installed we will redirectet do Google Play Store from where to install the target application.**
+- **If we don’t have the app installed, we will be redirected to Google Play Store, where we can install the target application (Hero Adventure).**

-When the application is installed*  we will see all migrated data.
+When the application is installed* should see the data migrated.

 *receive Intent arguments from migration dynamic link app (Hero) in the Main activity.